 If you have a Traditional IRA, your deductible contributions and earnings (including dividends, interest, and capital gains) will be taxed as ordinary income.
 The IRS typically applies a 10% penalty on early withdrawals from a Traditional IRA, and a state tax penalty may also apply.

 If you have a Roth IRA, you can withdraw the contributions (i.e. - the cash you deposited into your retirement account) you made to your Roth IRA anytime, tax and penalty-free.
-However, you may have to pay taxes and penalties on earnings in your Roth IRA.
+However, you may have to pay taxes and penalties if you withdraw earnings from your Roth IRA.

-You can withdraw funds from your Digit Investing account at any time without tax penalty.
+You can withdraw funds from your investing account at any time without tax penalty.
 Any investment gains and dividends in your investing account may be subject to taxes.

 When tapping on Withdraw on your investing screen, you'll see an explanation of what withdrawing may entail.
 To continue withdrawing, tap Continue to sell.